 A later addition to Tolstoy’s bookshelves was a Russian translation of Theseus and Romulus by Vasilii Alexeev (1891); the copy is signed ‘with deepest respect’ by the translator.

 Of the above, the 1811 printing of Dacier’s eighteenth-century translation of the Lives is a clear favourite as the Plutarch that fires Nikolenka Bolkonsky’s imagination.
 It fits the dramatic date of the Epilogue (December 1820: cf. Epilogue 1.9 PSS XV.200) and, saliently, each Life in this printing of Dacier’s translation opens with an engraved medallion portrait, on a separate facing page, of the eponymous Greek or Roman hero.
-Seven individuals in total (three Athenians, Pyrrhus, and three Romans) are shown wearing helmets (fig. 1).
+Seven individuals in total (three Athenians, Pyrrhus, and three Romans) are shown wearing helmets.
 Besides, the library to which Nikolenka has access is connected to the library of Tolstoy’s family estate on the paratextual level.
 Nikolenka’s foster father Count Nikolai Ilyich Rostov (‘Uncle Nikolai’) is by the time of the Epilogue a country gentleman who enjoys and steadily expands his book collection yet adheres to a peculiar bibliophilistic self-discipline; Pierre Bezukhov notes with a smile that Nikolai ‘has made it a rule (za pravilo postavil) not to buy a new book till he has read what he had already bought’ (Epilogue 1.16).
 Pierre’s comment coincides nearly verbatim with a passage in Tolstoy’s abandoned memoirs, where Tolstoy’s father Nikolai Ilyich (!) is profiled as a book-collecting lord of the manor whose interests concentrated on French classics, historiography, and natural history:

 My aunts used to tell me that my father had made it a rule (postavil sebe zapravilo) not to buy new books until he had read the previously bought ones.
 (PSS XXXIV.356.)